mark-gerarts/automapper-plus/README.md

 | MapTo | Maps the property to another class.
 Allows for [nested mappings](#dealing-with-nested-mappings).
 Supports both single values and collections. |
 | FromProperty | Use this to explicitly state the source property name. |
 | DefaultMappingOperation | Simply transfers the property, taking into account the provided naming conventions (if there are any). |
+| MapFromWithMapper | Similar to MapFrom, only in addition to the single parameter, the callback has access to a instance of AutoMapperInterface by specifying the first argument of the callback of AutoMapperInterface type.

 You can use them with the same `forMember()` method.
 The `Operation` class can be used for clarity.